 lottery or lottery of a governmental unit, political subdivision,

 or entity thereof that is not a Party Lottery but has agreed to comply

 with all applicable MUSL and Product Group requirements and has been

 authorized by the MUSL and by the Powerball Product Group to sell

 the Powerball game.
 "Selling Lottery" or "Participating Lottery" shall

-mean a lottery authorized by the Product Group to sell Powerball Plays,
+mean a lottery authorized by the Product Group to sell Plays, including

 (9) "Play" means the six (6) numbers, the first five

 (5) from a field of sixty-nine (69) numbers and the last one (1) from

 a field of twenty-six (26) numbers, that appear on a ticket and are